Skip to content

 );

-isPositiveEven(4); // true — positive and even
+isPositiveEven(4); // true

-isPositiveEven(3); // false — positive but odd
+isPositiveEven(3); // false (positive but odd)

-isPositiveEven(-2); // false — even but not positive
+isPositiveEven(-2); // false (even but negative)

-or produces a B | C refinement that passes when at least one of the two checks succeeds.
+or combines two refinements, producing a union type B | C that passes if at least one of the two checks succeeds:

-type AdminUser = { role: "admin" };
+type AdminUser = User & { role: "admin" }

-type SuperUser = { role: "super" };
+type SuperUser = User & { role: "super" }

-const isAdmin: Refinement<AnyUser, AdminUser> =
+const isAdmin: Refinement<User, AdminUser> = Refinement.make((u) => u.role === "admin");

-const isSuper: Refinement<AnyUser, SuperUser> =
+const isSuper: Refinement<User, SuperUser> = Refinement.make((u) => u.role === "super");

-const isPrivileged: Refinement<AnyUser, AdminUser | SuperUser> = pipe(
+const isPrivileged: Refinement<User, AdminUser | SuperUser> = pipe(

 isAdmin,